ajborka/nvda_developer_toolkit/README.md

 	* Move an attribute up in the list by selecting it and pressing the 'Move up' button.
 Repeat this until it reaches the desired location in the list.
 	* Move an attribute down in the list by selecting it and pressing the 'Move down' button.
 Repeat this until it reaches the desired location in the list.
 * Users now have the ability to change the way color values are displayed while obtaining formatting information.
 The setting is found in preferences>settings>Developer toolkit, then choosing a color display format.
 The color display format can also be changed by pressing control+c while Developer toolkit features are enabled.
-	* **RGB** - Red Green Blue value.
+	* **RGB** - Red/Green/Blue value.
 Defines a color through a red, green, blue color combination.
 Good for graphic art, especially non-web safe colors.
-	* **Hex** - string starting with a '#' and followed by 6 characters consiting of 1-0 and A-F. Usually good for web content.
+	* **Hex** - string starting with a '#' and followed by 6 characters consisting of 1-0 and A-F. Usually good for web content.
 	* **Name** - The human readable value for the color.
 Good for general purpose usage and verifying other color value formats.

 ### 2020.1.1